How to circumvent another of Magento’s usability quirks.

 A slightly more long-winded way is to inspect the disabled element in Firebug and delete the “disabled” attribute, which has the same effect.

-Once the field is enabled, selecting any value but Fixed Product Tax will reveal the Frontend Properties again, allowing you to update the attributes’ settings.
+field is enabled, selecting any value but Fixed Product Tax will reveal the Frontend Properties again, allowing you to update the attributes’ settings.

 Once you’re happy, simply save the attribute and re-index your Product Flat Data – you don’t have to worry about changing back to Media Image: Magento will ignore this value when updating the database.